 Our business model involves attracting real estate agents to our platform.
-There is no guarantee that growth strategies will bring new agents to our network.
+There is no guarantee that our growth strategies will bring new agents to our network, or prevent existing agents from leaving.
 Changes in relationships with our partners, contractors, and businesses we retain to grow our network may result in significant increases in the cost to acquire new agents.
 In addition, new agents may fail to engage with our network to the same extent current agents are engaging with our network resulting in decreased use of our network.